A Healthy Low Fat Diet Can Help Lighten The Load

 If you're serious about losing some pounds, get rid of the foods that make you fat!
 That means, cleaning out your pantry!
 On a healthy low fat diet, fat laden snacks and treats should be against the rules.
-Since you can only eat or prepare the foods you have at hand, you won't be able to polish off a pint of ice cream for example, that isn't there.

 Always eat something for breakfast.
 You don’t necessarily have to roll out of bed and shove food in your mouth but you do need to start each day eating something that's good for you.
-Try a low fat yogurt, cereal bar, piece of fruit, or a nutritional smoothie.
-Nutritious foods help stabilize blood-sugar levels first thing in the day and provide you with the nourishment you need to run your engine.

-Consume H2O on a regular basis.
+Consume water on a regular basis.
 In fact, you can drink as much as you like!
 If you don't like plain water, try water mixed with citrus fruit for a twist.
 Water is crucial for digestion and also helps you feel fuller faster and longer.
 Sometimes thirst is misinterpreted as hunger, so keep a bottle of water by you at all times and don’t forget to suck it down.
 Water has zero calories and is essential to every cell in your body.

 Try eating vegetarian meals a few times a week which will also save you a ton of money!
 A hearty three bean chili or pasta with roasted vegetables is much healthier and is low cost.

 Eat fish at least once and preferably twice a week.
-Fish like salmon and tuna is naturally low in fat and contains heart healthy omega 3 oils.

 Related Pages on This Site